 Resin incense is one of the oldest smoke-producing fragrances and has been burned for centuries in sacred rituals to provide psychic and physical well-being.
-They can also infuse an evocative fragrance into your home to bring a peaceful atmosphere.
+This raw form of incense can also infuse an evocative fragrance into your home to bring a peaceful atmosphere.
 Resin incense has a strong, sweet smell and is often used for meditation or ritual purposes.
+You can also discover our incense coils: spiral shaped incense.

 What is resin incense?

 Resin incense is made from the sap of trees, which is collected and then dried.
-The dried sap is then ground into a powder or made into pellets.
-Resin incense can be made from many types of tree resin, including frankincense, myrrh, and copal.
+Next, the dried sap is either converted into pellets or a powder.
+Numerous varieties of tree resin, such as frankincense, myrrh, and copal, can be used to create resin incense.
 Then these resins are colored and infused with essential oils.
 Then they are mixed with other fragrances (such as Boswellia Papyrifera or Commiphora Myrrha), dried petals, and wood to form a mixture that will smoke and emit odor when heated.

 These resin incense blends have a strong aroma.
 Only a small amount (less than half a teaspoon) is required for each use and will infuse a powerful aroma.
 The resin incense is perfect to help you create an ideal atmosphere when creating spells and rituals.